Internship Position Description - Legal Internship Program

 As a small but vital office, the General Counsel's office offers interns the opportunity to become directly involved in the broad range of legal and policy matters that come into the office.
 We hope to create a challenging and interesting experience for an intern.
 Our "small law firm" environment enables an intern to experience a wide range of administrative law issues common to all federal agencies, as well as those issues unique to the Institute that arise from its mission to develop museum and libraries and support these cultural resources in a meaningful way.

 A legal intern would be expected to be able to conduct research projects and draft memoranda with appropriate supervision.
 In addition, the intern may be called upon to draft correspondence, track pending legislation, and to otherwise assist the General Counsel and her staff with their duties.

-In 2012-2013, we anticipate selecting 1-2 interns for the summer, fall, and spring.
+We anticipate selecting 1-2 interns for the summer, fall, and spring.
 Solid writing skills and an interest in the arts and humanities are essential, and we strongly prefer second or third-year students.
 Unfortunately, we are not able to pay our interns.
 We will cooperate in arrangements for law school credit.